mkudija/mkudija.github.io/notes/_md/Kid's Books.md

 - *Hot-Air Henry* by Mary Calhoun
 - *Tacky the Penguin* by Helen Lester
 - *How Murray Saved Christmas* by Mike Reiss
+- *Treasury of Nursery Stories* retold by Susan Price
+- *10 Minutes till Bedtime* by Peggy Rathmann